 - No same day RTP or with symptoms: Under no circumstances should pediatric or adolescent athletes with concussion return to play the same day of their concussion even if their symptoms clear, nor should they be returned to play while experiencing symptoms at rest or with exertion.

-- More conservative management: Because a number of studies have shown that younger athletes take longer to fully recover cognitive function than college-aged or professional athletes, a more conservative approach should be taken in deciding when pediatric and adolescent athlete can return to play, even when they show no symptoms of concussion.
+- More conservative management: Because a number of studies have shown that younger athletes (especially adolescents) take longer to fully recover cognitive function than college-aged or professional athletes, a more conservative approach should be taken in deciding when pediatric and adolescent athlete can return to play, even when they show no symptoms of concussion.

 Evolving concussion landscape

 While acknowledging enormous progress over the last ten years in research dedicated to and media coverage of sport-related concussion, the report notes that many parents, coaches, and young athletes still have misconceptions about concussion.

 On the plus side, over the last ten years, the AAP's clinical report noted that:

 - Extensive research has provided medical professionals with a better understanding of the symptomatic course and risk of potential long-term complications from concussions;

 - Position statements on concussions have been issued by organizations such as the American College of Sports Medicine and the National Athletic Trainers' Association (NATA);